SPAAM-community/AMDirT/docs/source/how_to/index.rst

 You can see more information about each sub-command below.

-All 'How Tos' assume you have already installed AMDirT following the installation instructions on GitHub (https://github.com/SPAAM-community/AMDirT/)
+All 'How Tos' assume you have already installed AMDirT following the installation instructions (:doc:`/README`).

 .. toctree::
     :maxdepth: 1